utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view top errors on the **Summary** tab while the performance test is running or after the test is complete.

-Hover over a point on the graph to view the the top three errors at that point.
+Hover over a point on the graph to view the top three errors at that point.

 <img alt="Getting error details" src="https://assets.postman.com/postman-docs/v10/performance-test-hover-v10-15.jpg" width="600px"/>